Julio César Cáceres

-Julio César Cáceres López ([ˈxuljo ˈsesaɾ ˈkaseɾes ˈlopes]; born 5 October 1979) is a Paraguayan football manager and former player who played as a defender.
+Julio César Cáceres López ([ˈxuljo ˈsesaɾ ˈkaseɾes ˈlopes]; born 5 October 1979) is a Paraguayan football manager and former player who played as a centre-back.

 Cáceres played in the Paraguay national team for nearly 11 years, being part of the 2002, 2006 and 2010 FIFA World Cup squads.

-Career
+Club career

 Olimpia

 Cáceres' first club was Primera División de Paraguay club, Olimpia, where he helped the club become Paraguayan champions twice.

 1998

 On 12 April 1998, Caceres debuted for Olimpia aged 18 in a 1–0 loss against Guaraní.

 1999

 In 1999, after winning the Apertura tournament, and finishing third in the Clausura tournament they were crowned champions with a 4–2 aggregate win over Cerro Porteño in the National championship game.
 In the 1999 season, teammates in the Olimpia squad were Denis Caniza, Ruben Maldonado, Carlos Humberto Paredes, Gustavo Neffa, Roque Santa Cruz and Richart Baez.

 2000

-In 2000 they again won the Apertura tournament, and also won the Calusura tournament, thus were crowned champions.
+In 2000 they again won the Apertura tournament, and also the Clausura tournament, thus were crowned champions.